juanuranidev/CryptoApp/README.md

 # Cryptoapp
 Crypto page that allows you to see the price of the 100 cryptocurrencies with the highest market capitalization at the moment.
+You can also save your favorite cryptocurrencies in a watchlist.

 # Demo
 https://cryptohunterapp.netlify.app/

-## Main Technologies
+# Main Technologies
 <img src="https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB" alt="react"><br>
 <img src="https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white" alt="React_Router"><br>
 <img src="https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white" alt="SASS"><br>
 <img src="https://img.shields.io/badge/netlify-%23000000.svg?style=for-the-badge&logo=netlify&logoColor=#00C7B7" alt="netlify">

-## Features
+# Features
 Click on the image of a cryptocurrency to go to its page<br>
 Add a cryptocurrency to the watchlist<br>
 Search for a cryptocurrency

-## Libraries
+# Libraries
 **React Router Dom for routing 6.2.1**<br>
 npm install react-router-dom@6<br>
 https://reactrouter.com/